Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/ios-sdk.md

     )
     ```

+    Note that, if you are using a custom instance name for analytics, you will need to set the same value in the `instanceName` [configuration option](#configuration) in the experiment SDK.

     Using the integration initializer will automatically configure implementations of the [user provider](#user-provider) and [exposure tracking provider](#exposure-tracking-provider) interfaces to pull user data from the Amplitude Analytics SDK and track exposure events.

     **Supported Versions**